The Stapled Brain is my 60-year comprehensive collection of aphorisms, poems and stories,

 This multi-source sound work grew from my lasting admiration of blackbird song and its resemblance to the syncopated phrasing in jazz.

-The eventual octophonic composition ran at the De La Warr Pavilion, Bexill-on-sea, UK, through October and November 2014.
+The eventual octophonic composition ran at the De La Warr Pavilion, Bexill-on-sea, UK, through October to November 2014.

-This was probably my last live performance - Recital Room, City Halls, Glasgow, 29th March 2014 - due to arthritis now affecting my left hand.
+This was projected to be my last live performance - Recital Room, City Halls, Glasgow, 29th March 2014 - due to arthritis now affecting my left hand, but I rallied!

 The performance was filmed and may be issued later.